 We are collecting and using personal information necessary in order to fulfil our statutory obligations under planning law.
 As a promoter of a DCO application we also have a legitimate interest to use the personal information we collect to engage further with you in connection with developing and progressing our plans for the proposed expansion of Heathrow airport.

 Where have you got my information from?

-The information contained on the Land Information Questionnaires has been sourced from public records, such as HM Land Registry or from completed Land Interest Questionnaires provided to us.
+The information contained on the Land Interest Questionnaires, and the Confirmation Schedules which follow, has been sourced from public records, such as HM Land Registry, from licensed databases such as the electoral roll, Experian 192, Companies House, Charity Commission, Financial Conduct Authority, other online registries for overseas bodies, websites of organisations or general web search and from completed Land Interest Questionnaires or from completed Land Interest Questionnaires provided to us.